-The fabric district is a 5 minute walk away and the surrounding area has an ever growing art scene.
+The fabric district is a five minute walk away and the surrounding area has an ever growing art scene.
 There are a wealth of shops, bars, restaurants, galleries and theatres in the nearby city centre.
-The Creative Campus has a newly refurbished Cafe and student accomodation it’s a great place to live and study.
-There is also a regular free shuttle bus that runs between Creative Campus and Hope Park, so if you’re based at both campuses it’s easy to get around.
+The Creative Campus has a newly refurbished Cafe and student accomodation.
+It really is a great place to live and study.
+There is also a regular free shuttle bus that runs between the Creative Campus and Hope Park, so if you’re based at both campuses it’s easy to get around.

-The Arts Centre one of our newly acquired buildings and was converted in August 2018.
+The brand new Arts Centre takes home in one of our newly acquired buildings and was converted in August 2018.
 The Arts Centre has custom modern studios with a mix of natural light and double height ceilings, there are individual studio spaces, a film screening room, dedicated Design and MA room, bookable spaces, exhibition areas and student zones.

-The Cornerstone building houses studios and workshops.
-In the textiles studio there is a large print room and construct room, Fine Art print room and dedicated studio spaces for the level I and H design students and a digital fabric printer.
+The Cornerstone is home to a suite of studios and workshops.
+In the textiles studio there is a large print room and construct room, Fine Art print room and dedicated studio spaces for the level I and H Design students and a digital fabric printer.
 In ceramics we have a dedicated rooms for making, a plaster room, glaze room and kiln room.
 There are two dedicated metal studios one for bench work and another forge/hammer workshop with a vast array of machines and equipment.
-The Machine room is supported by our technical staff 5 days a week and supports making across all the disciplines at the Creative campus.
+The Machine room is supported by our technical staff five days a week and supports making across all the disciplines at the Creative Campus.

-The Fab Lab (Fabrication Laboratory) brings together in one room new technology and manufacture machinery and is a space where small scale production and testing of ideas can take place.
+The Fab Lab (Fabrication Laboratory) brings together new technology and manufacture machinery in one room and is a space where small-scale production and testing of ideas can take place.
 Housed here are laser cutters, 3D printers, a digital stitch machine, a vinyl cutter and wide format paper printer.
 Ideas are tested and we use this space alongside our more traditional workshop processes.
-The adjourning collaboration space provides space for ideas and design development.
+The adjourning collaboration area provides space for ideas and design development.